How Long Does An N95 Mask Last?Bielcor

 Experts and medical professionals have increasingly been coming out to warn us that the cloth masks and other alternative facial masks used last year just aren’t filtering out acceptable levels of the virus.
 The N95 mask is fast becoming the standard.

 This is not only for our personal protection either.
-Having these types of masks may soon make all the difference in the amount of freedoms we have on a daily basis, or not.
+Having these types of masks may soon make all the difference in the number of freedoms we have on a daily basis, or not.

 Here’s what you need to know about buying them, using them, and ensuring you have an adequate supply.